SteelPh0enix/ProtobufDemos/Python/README.md

 To modify the `proto` files, and re-generate them, you need `protoc` installed.
 You can get it either from your favourite package manager, or directly from Google repository, [here](https://developers.google.com/protocol-buffers/docs/downloads).
 You need **only** `protoc` executable for that, ignore other files.

-For detailed description, see the [official Google guide on Protobuf with Python](https://developers.google.com/protocol-buffers/docs/pythontutorial)
+For detailed description, see the [official Google guide on Protobuf with Python](https://developers.google.com/protocol-buffers/docs/pythontutorial).

+Python generated code reference can be found [here](https://developers.google.com/protocol-buffers/docs/reference/python-generated)